11ty/11ty-website/src/docs/plugins.md

 ### Add the plugin to Eleventy in your config file

-Your config file is probably named `.eleventy.js`.
+Your config file is probably named `eleventy.config.js` or `.eleventy.js`.

 {% set codeContent %}
 import pluginRss from "@11ty/eleventy-plugin-rss";

 export default function (eleventyConfig) {
 	eleventyConfig.addPlugin(pluginRss);
 };